zehengl/refresh-python-dependency/README.md

     - uses: zehengl/refresh-python-dependency@main

-It will update the libraries specified a `requirements.txt` file.
+It will update the libraries specified in a `requirements.txt` file.

 ### Custom

 For PyPi

-    - uses: zehengl/refresh-python-dependency@v0.3.0
+    - uses: zehengl/refresh-python-dependency@v0.4.0
       with:
         path: requirements-dev.txt

 Or for Conda

-    - uses: zehengl/refresh-python-dependency@v0.3.0
+    - uses: zehengl/refresh-python-dependency@v0.4.0
       with:
         path: environment.yml